camunda-community-hub/zeebe-portainer-templates/README.md

 #### Optional Step
 Before deploying the template, you can select _Show advanced options_.
 This allows you, among others, to specify the port mapping.

+#### Troubleshooting
+The most common reason why a deployment fails is that the port `26500` or the name of the container is already in use.
+You can modify both on the screen where you do the deployment.

 #### Restoring default templates
 1. Open Portainer web console
 1. Click on _Settings_